kmarler18/kmarler18/README.md

 I’m currently studying Web Dev at Sincalir Community College in Dayton, OH.

 I also do voice acting and session singing.
-You can check out my website in my description.
+You can check out my website in my profile.

 You can reach me at kyle.marler@sinclair.edu